top of page

 If you are an articling student or junior lawyer, add your voice.
 This anonymous poll is not validated but the results offer a useful collective snapshot. 👇

-How do you feel about your career path given what AI is doing to legal work?
-Pick one response only
+How do you feel about your law career given what AI is doing to legal work?

 • 0%I see AI automation supporting my career